Wintellect/WintellectPowerShell/ReadMe.md

     	Set-Signatures                 Makes digitally signing files a lot easier by looking for the first non-Azure code signing file and picking the timestamp server.

+        Get-DumpAnalysis               Automates analyzing a bunch of minidump
+                                       files using CDB and debug scripts.

 	SEE ALSO
 	    Online help and updates: